fernandezfran/aelm/README.md

 ```

 In this example you need an executable of [LAMMPS](https://www.lammps.org/),
-_lmp_, and its input file with the minimization script, _in.minimization_.
+_lmp_, its input file with the minimization script, _in.minimization_, and a
+biased trajectory, _biased_traj.xyz_ (that can be simulated, for example, with
+[GEMS](https://github.com/alexispaz/GEMS)) in the same directory as the script.

 ## Requirements

-You need Python 3.9+ to run aelm and an executable of LAMMPS.
+You need Python 3.9+ and an executable of LAMMPS to run aelm.

 ## Installation